 | 2004/05 | Liverpool | 3-3 (pens) | AC Milan | Istanbul |

-Real Madrid leads the all-time winners list with 15 titles, followed by AC Milan with seven, Bayern Munich and Liverpool with six each, and Barcelona with five.
+Real Madrid leads the all-time winners list with 15 titles, followed by AC Milan with seven, Bayern Munich and Liverpool with six each and Barcelona with five.
 Paris Saint-Germain became the 23rd different club to win the competition when they lifted the trophy in Munich in May 2025.
+A win in Budapest would make Arsenal the 24th.

 | Club | UCL Titles |